RonPieket/BinaryRelations/README.md

 I used the above diagram to write the code.
 The `l2r_it` style labels refer to local variable names in the code. `m_LeftToRight` and `m_RightToLeft` are both hash tables.
-Each entry on the `m_LeftToRight` table contains an `std::pair` with a left value in the `first` slot, and a pointer to an `std::vector` in the `second`.
+Each entry on the `m_LeftToRight` table contains a `std::pair` with a left value in the `first` slot, and a pointer to a `std::vector` in the `second`.
 The `vector` has one or more `right` values in it, sorted by value.
 The `m_RightToLeft` hash table contains `pair`s with a `right` value in the `first` slot, and a `left` value in the `second` slot.